echen/scaldingale/README.md

 # Book Similarities

 Let's run this code over some real data.
-Unfortunately, I didn't have a clean source of movie ratings available, so I used instead [Book-Crossing's dataset of book ratings](http://www.informatik.uni-freiburg.de/~cziegler/BX/), which contains about 1 million ratings of 250,000 books.
+Unfortunately, I didn't have a clean source of movie ratings available, so instead I used [a dataset of book ratings](http://www.informatik.uni-freiburg.de/~cziegler/BX/), which contains about 1 million ratings of 250,000 books.

-I ran a quick command, using the handy [scald.rb script](https://github.com/twitter/scalding/wiki/Scald.rb):
+I ran a quick command, using the handy [scald.rb script](https://github.com/twitter/scalding/wiki/Scald.rb) that Scalding provides:

 ```
-# Send the job off to a Hadoop cluster!
+# Send the job off to a Hadoop cluster
 scald.rb MovieSimilarities.scala --input book-crossing-ratings.tsv --output book-crossing-similarities.tsv
 ```